| The sections to be presented will

 binges; and bulimic episodes not due to anorexia nervosa

+or any known physical disorder.
 The actual syndrome of bulimia nervosa

 defined a patient who suffers from powerful and intractable